How to upload an image

 Editing & posting

 Once the photo is processed, you can adjust the settings on the right side panel.
-There are a number of available functions, including setting the privacy to Public or Unlisted (available to PRO users).
+There are a number of available functions, including setting the privacy to Public, Unlisted or Private (the two latter options are available to PRO users only).
 You can also use the Add to tour button to add the post to an existing or new Virtual Tour.

 When you are done editing the photo - simply hit the Post It button.
 And that's it!
-Your photo should be posted and available for sharing immediately after that.
+Your photo should be posted and, unless it's set to Private, it will be available for sharing immediately after that.

 Kuula encodes all uploaded iages as JPGs regardless of the original format.
 A slight compression is applied.